erickmaria/sunch/README.md

 ## Project Summary

-Sunch is an application that provides an answer to your question using the most popular LLMS such as GPT and Gemini
+Sunch is an application that provides an answer to your question using the most popular generative AI such as GPT and Gemini

 ## Setup